 - To enable and encourage students from racial minorities to take advantage of opportunities at the Lewis Center, including programming and events, funding opportunities, mentorship and networking opportunities, career guidance, and academic courses;

-- To establish a student, alumni, and faculty mentorship network in order to better serve the needs of students of color;
+- To establish a student, alumni, and faculty advising and mentorship network in order to better serve the needs of students of color;

 - To expand outreach to identity-based student arts organizations and to artists and arts organizations outside of Princeton to encourage collaboration and cross-pollination;